Apply for Primary School Direct

 How We Select Our Trainees

 UCAS ITT forms are carefully screened to select applicants for interview.
-Strategic Partners and the Lead School of the Ignite Teaching School Alliance will consider how much recent experience applicants have had in Primary schools, academic qualifications including predictions, personal qualities and suitability for teaching, and additional interests and experiences.
+Strategic Partners and the Lead School of the Ignite partnership will consider how much recent experience applicants have had in Primary schools, academic qualifications including predictions, personal qualities and suitability for teaching, and additional interests and experiences.

 Selected applicants will be invited to attend an interview.
 Offers of places cannot be made until an interview has taken place.
 If an applicant cannot attend the specified interview date, an alternative date may be given, subject to places remaining.